Skip to content

 Note

-Make sure that all ports are not used by your localhost.
-If a port is used by another service, please change it in the docker-compose.yml file.
+Make sure none of these ports are already in use for localhost.
+If a port is occupied by another service, please change it in the docker-compose.yml file (and, in the case of the GUI parameterization configurator, also in N6Portal/react_app/config/run_app_server.js).

 Launching the system